 The overall long-term research objective of the SMART project is the ambitious breakthrough to develop a material-oriented solution for smart soft structures.
 By integrating engineered functional materials, we will develop soft robotic systems to sense, actuate and heal damages so the soft robot can interact with a dynamic and unknown environment while being able to self-heal incurred damage due to fatigue, overloading, and sharp objects present in the environment or by human contact.
 This aim can be divided into 3 specific research objectives (RO):

-RO.1: Development, characterization and tuning of stimuli-responsive smart materials designed using greener chemistries and for dedicated, user-defined properties and functionalities.
+RESEARCH OBJECTIVE 1: Development, characterization and tuning of stimuli-responsive smart materials designed using greener chemistries and for dedicated, user-defined properties and functionalities.
 This also includes the development and optimization of manufacturing processes for complex geometries and intelligent design.

-RO.2: Development of a new generation of smart actuator/sensor systems with dedicated smart control and response system through artificial intelligence and machine learning techniques.
+RESEARCH OBJECTIVE 2: Development of a new generation of smart actuator/sensor systems with dedicated smart control and response system through artificial intelligence and machine learning techniques.

-RO.3: Development of fully autonomous smart soft robotic demonstrators and derived applications.
+RESEARCH OBJECTIVE 3: Development of fully autonomous smart soft robotic demonstrators and derived applications.

 Workpackage 1 has two main purposes.
 The first is that existing smart, responsive materials need to be synthesized, characterized and adapted to meet the specific requirements of soft robotics with industrial and commercial applicability.
 As traditional fabrication technologies are not adapted to soft robotics parts with integrated sensing and actuation, a second aim is focused on innovative fabrication processes for the smart materials to achieve complex geometries and augmented functionalities.
 Processing of these novel classes of materials will be made possible by adapting the current state of the manufacturing techniques to the needs of these material systems and vice versa